RESULTS HOME SERVICES

 Termite moisture meter for termite detection

-Moisture content in the timbers of your home that exceeds 15-20%, not only can contribute to wood rot and mould build-up, but can help make your home more attractive to termites.
+Moisture content in the timbers of your home that exceeds 15-20% not only can contribute to wood rot and mould build-up, but can help make your home more attractive to termites.
 Termites require moist, humid conditions for survival and always create a moist environment to work and feed in.
 A moisture meter allows our termite inspectors to check high-risk areas of your home for the presence of moisture that may indicate a termite infestation.
-As its name suggests, a moisture meter is used to detect levels of moisture in internal walls and floors.
+As its name suggests, a moisture meter is used to detect moisture levels in internal walls and floors.
 A higher moisture level than normal can be a good indicator of termite activity.
 The meter also helps our inspectors find leaks in walls, roofs, and plumbing which could encourage termite activity.